-The key management personnel for the Pension Fund are the Chief Executive, the Head of Insurance and Pensions Administration, the Head of Pension Investments and the Interim Director of Finance / Section 151 Officer at the Royal expenses in Note 11.
+The key management personnel for the Pension Fund are the Interim Director of Finance/Section 151 Officer, the Head Pensions Administration, and the Head of Pension Investments at the Royal Borough of KIngston Upon Thames.
+Their costs have been reasonably apportioned between the Pension Fund Accounts and the Authority's Accounts and are given in the table below.
+The short-term benefits shown below are also included within administration expenses in Note 11.
 The post-employment benefits shown below are included in the calculation of the actuarial fair value of promised retirement benefits in Note 19.